abelectronicsuk/ABElectronics_Python_Libraries/ExpanderPi/README.md

 read_adc_voltage(channel, mode)
 ```
 Read the voltage from the selected channel on the ADC
-**Parameters:** channel = options are: 1 to 8 , mode = 0 or 1 - 0 = single ended, 1 = differential
+**Parameters:** channel - options are: 1 to 8, mode = 0 or 1 - 0 = single-ended, 1 = differential
 **Returns:** voltage

-In single ended mode the channel number corresponds to the number on the Expander Pi.
-In differential mode channel the number selects the channels as follows:
+In single-ended mode, the channel number corresponds to the number on the Expander Pi.
+In differential mode, the channel number selects the channels as follows:

 | Channel  | Mode         | Channel Selection On Expander Pi   |
 |-------|--------------|----------------------|